AmmarShaqeel/pdfsplitter/README.md

 # pdfsplitter

-Used mainly to make topicwise pastpapers for the different exams.
+Used mainly to make topicwise pastpapers.

 **Split.bat**